mesterhammerfic/bjjstats/README.md

 # bjjstats
 A dashboard app to visualize the records of the top Brazilian Jiu Jitsu athletes.
+The purpose of this project is to try out Lambda, Step Functions, and EventBridge for setting up an automated pipeline and to test out creating a public web app with API Gateway and Lambda, just to see how viable that is for custom dashboards.
+I'll soon be trying out IaC with Terraform soon as well.

 ## Architecture
 Batch ETL design: